KrailOrg/krail/docs/tutorial-getting-started.md

 It is also assumed that you will be using Git for version control, and have it installed.

-Earlier versions of this tutorial code allowed a download at every step, but regrettably that proved time consuming to maintain.
+Earlier versions of this tutorial code allowed a download at every step, but regrettably that proved time consuming to maintain - there are some useful checkpoints in the code, though, if you look through the Git log

 You can, however, download the code for the entire [Tutorial from GitHub](https://github.com/davidsowerby/krail-tutorial)